Sheidow Park, South Australia: Schools

 There is a good mix of private and public schools within a 3.5 km radius including Woodend Primary School, Sheidow Park Primary School, Hallett Cove East Primary School, St Martin de Porres School (primary, Catholic), Hallett Cove School (combined), Prescott College Southern (combined), Reynella East College (combined), Southern Vales Christian College (Morphett Vale Campus, combined) and Woodcroft College (combined).

 Three schools located within Sheidow Park: all primary schools; two public and one private.

 Sheidow Park Primary School is public and caters for students from Reception to Year 7.
 The school has been serving the community within the suburb since 1980, and is located on Adams Road.
 It is the only State primary school in the southern area of Adelaide which offers a Steiner Education stream.

 Woodend Primary School is the other public school in the suburb and has been teaching students from Reception to Year 7 since 1995.
-Built in the 1990s, it is the newest school in Sheidow Park and has state-of-the-art amenities.
+Built in the 1990s, this has recently changed to Reception to Year 6.
+It is the newest school in Sheidow Park and has state-of-the-art amenities.
 It has the largest student population of all of the local schools.
 Upon finishing Year 7, students from the two public schools generally attend secondary school at the nearby Hallett Cove R-12 High School or at Seaview High.

 The only private school in Sheidow Park is St Martin de Porres, a Catholic school that teaches Reception to Year 5.
 Students from St. Martin's are generally channelled to other south-west Adelaide Catholic schools, including Sacred Heart College Middle School, Marymount College and Cabra Dominican College.